groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/04_TryCatch.md

 2. `try-catch-finally`
 3. `try-finally`

 Groovy doesn't support the `try-with-resources` syntax available in Java.
-Groovy's closure infrastructure often takes care of closing resources for you (you may not even need a `finally` block).
-I guess I'll have to make sure I explain this when we get to Files and Databases.
+Groovy's closure infrastructure often takes care of closing resources for you (you may not even need a `finally` block).[^copout]

+[^copout]: I guess I'll have to make sure I explain this when we get to Files and Databases.

 # Scope
 Before getting into the specific syntax it's important to point out that the `try` statement presents a block with its own scope.
 This means that variables declared within the `try` block can't been seen outside the block.
 In the example below the `assert` fails not because `score` doesn't equal 12 but because the `score` variable is out-of-scope: